grpc/proposal/A76-ring-hash-improvements.md

 At pick time:
 - If `request_hash_header` is empty, then the request hash key will be based on the xDS hash policy in RDS, which keeps the existing LB configuration for ring hash working as before with xDS.
+If the request hash key has not been set by xDS, then we will generate a random hash for the request.
 - If `request_hash_header` is not empty, and the header has a non-empty value, then the request hash key will be set to this value.
 If the header contains multiple values, then values are joined with a comma `,` character before hashing.
 - If `request_hash_header` is not empty, and the request has no value associated with the header, then the picker will generate a random hash for the request.

-It will walk the ring from this hash, and pick the first `READY` endpoint.
+If the picker has generated a random hash, it will walk the ring from this hash, and pick the first `READY` endpoint.
 If no endpoint is currently in `CONNECTING` state, it will trigger a connection attempt on at most one endpoint that is in `IDLE` state along the way.

 When a new picker is created, we will compute whether at least one of the endpoints is connecting, and store that information in the picker